Perc Tucker Regional Gallery: The Percival Portrait Painting Prize

-History of the Percival
+History of the Percivals

 The Percival Portrait Painting Prize started 2007 in response to stalled negotiations in 2006 to show the Archibald Prize in the Gallery.
 The Award was named after Perc Tucker, the namesake of the Gallery.
 Two previous exhibitions Perc's Purses and Percival Vestments were also based on the name Perc, acting to educate the community on the correct pronunciation of Perc Tucker.

 There were 122 entries to the inaugural Percival, including paintings, sculptures, prints and drawings.
 Following this, a decision was made on recommendation by judge Elizabeth Cross to allow only two-dimensional works in following years.

-While The Percival was proposed as an annual event following the first opening, it was after 2008 that the decision was made to run the Percival Portrait Award biennially, in alternating years to Strand Ephemera.
+While The Percivals was proposed as an annual event following the first opening, it was after 2008 that the decision was made to run the Percival Portrait Award biennially, in alternating years to Strand Ephemera.
 There were 138 entries to the 2008 Award, with 35 works being chosen by judge Elizabeth Cross to be hung in the exhibition, and a further 75 works hung in a Salon des Refusés within the main gallery.

 In 2010, the 124 Percival Portrait Award entries were judged by Andrew Sayers AM, and the exhibition was attended by 14,450 visitors.